kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>2015</span> The National Mapping and Resource Information Authority announces it has finally located the 400 islands that the country feared were lost after they were blown away by typhoon Yolanda.

-- <span class=year>2016</span> President Rodrigo Duterte announces an all-out War on Drugs and provides the police with tanks, bombs and guns to shoot on sight all kinds of illicit substances wherever they see them.
+- <span class=year>2016</span> President Rodrigo Duterte announces an all-out War on Drugs and provides the police with tanks, bombs and guns to shoot on sight all kinds of illicit substances wherever they see them, even while being smoked, injected or snorted by users.
 Tens of thousands of Filipino bystanders die from stray bullets.

 <!--
 - <span class=year>2020</span> Coronavirus